 There are several ways an Athletic Therapist can help your pain:

 - Strengthening and stretching exercises to improve the strength in your

-- Education of how to improve healing – like using our “alternative to rice method” to reduce inflammation
+- Education of how to improve healing – like using our “rice method” to reduce inflammation

 - Show you proper movement techniques to lift